 Psychosis causes a person’s thoughts and perceptions to become so off that they’re unable to separate reality from fantasy.
 Symptoms of psychosis can involve many things, but typically includes one of these two:

 Hallucinations.
-With hallucinations, people see, hear, or feel things that aren’t real.
+With hallucinations, people most typically see or hear things that aren’t real, although hallucinations can also affect the senses of touch, smell and taste.
 Examples include seeing ghosts, hearing voices, or feeling bugs crawling on them.

 Delusions.
 With delusions, people are convinced that certain things are true, even when confronted with facts to the contrary.
 This could manifest as the belief that they’re able to fly, that aliens have invaded a friend’s mind, or that a co-worker is in love with them.